Why is this medication prescribed?

 How should this medicine be used?

-Cetirizine comes as a tablet, a chewable tablet, an extended release tablet, and a syrup (liquid) to take by mouth.
-It is usually taken once a day with or without food.
-Take cetirizine at around the same time every day.
-Follow the directions on your package label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
+Cetirizine comes as a solution (liquid) to be given intravenously (into the vein).
+It is usually given once every 24 hours as needed.
 Take cetirizine exactly as directed.
 Do not take more or less of it or take it more often than directed on the package label or as recommended by your doctor.

 Other uses for this medicine

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 - tell your doctor and pharmacist if you are allergic to cetirizine, levocetirizine, hydroxyzine (Vistaril), or any other medications, or any of the ingredients in cetirizine injection.